verisimilitude20201/notes/Books/Design_data_intensive_systems/Chapter_3.md

 4. Query optimizer hides the distinction between column data on disk and recent writes in memory and combines the two.
 Data that has been modified is immediately reflected in the sub-queries.

 ### Aggregation - Data cubes and materialized views.
+1. One more use-case of a data warehouse is a materialized aggregate.
+2. Data warehouse functions often involve aggregate functions like SUM(), MIN, MAX.
+3. It's very helpful to cache some of the counts/queries used most often.
+One of creating such a cache is a materialized view.
+A materialized view is often an actual copy of the query result written to disk.
+4. On the other hand, when you read from a normal SQL Virtual view, the SQL engine expands the view's underlying query and processes the expanded query.
+5. When underlying data changes, a materialized view needs to be updated but it's often expensive and hence materialized views are not used in OLTP dtabases.
+For read-heavy data warehouses, they make more sense.
+6. Data cube or OLAP cube is a special case of a materialized view.
+It's a grid of aggregates grouped by different dimensions.
+For example:
+    ```
+                product sku

+    date        30      32      33      34          total
+    14-02-2001  128     345     344     566         455
+    15-02-2001  118     145     144     366         255

+    ```
+7. The advantage of a data cube is that certain queries become very fast because they've been precomputed.
+For example: to know the total sales per store, you just need to look at the totals along the appropriate dimension, no need to scan millions of rows.
+8. The disadvantage it has is there is no way of having same flexibility as raw data.
+Most data warehouses therefore try to keep as much as raw data as possible and use aggregates as a performance boost for certain queries.